SIT-EE552-WS/course-slides/objects.md

 ## Classes vs. Objects

-- Each instance has is own copy of each of the class's fields
+- Each instance has its own copy of each of the class's fields

 ```java
 Person p1 = new Person();